 Always remember that the natural environment is as delicate as it is enchanting.
 The slightest damage can cause irreversible erosion that can easily spread over a larger area.
-Therefore, driving off-road and driving on designated paths is illegal everywhere in Iceland and is punishable by heavy fines.
+Therefore, driving off-road is illegal everywhere in Iceland and is punishable by heavy fines.

 Walking off the hiking paths is also to be avoided, especially where there is moss or any vegetation around.

 Always be sure you can navigate for yourself in the poorest visual conditions, even without network coverage.
 If you plan on going for a hike alone, always leave your travel plan behind.

 Check the weather forecast, road conditions, and safety warnings before you hit the road.
 Get more tips on safetravel.is.